CDC says states should prepare to distribute COVID-19 vaccines as soon as late October

 The documents were posted by The New York Times and the CDC confirmed to CNN it has sent them to city and state public health officials.

-The scenarios offer details about distribution for two Covid-19 vaccines when supplies “may be constrained.”
-The documents prioritize particular populations for the vaccines, including health care professionals, essential workers, long-term care facility residents and staff and national security populations.
+The scenarios offer details about distribution for two COVID-19 vaccines when supplies “may be constrained.”

+They’ve also advised the states on who should get vaccinated first — healthcare professionals, essential workers, national security “populations” and long-term care facility residents and staff.

+“These scenarios are designed to support jurisdictional , federal, and partner planning, but they are still considered hypothetical,” one document reads.

 “The COVID-19 vaccine landscape is evolving and uncertain, and these scenarios may evolve as more information is available,” one of the scenario documents advises.